satyrs.eu/uses

 On-prem: persepolis

-, a beat-up old Dell laptop running
+This site is hosted on persepolis, a beat-up old Dell laptop running

 Linux Mint that i keep tucked away in a drawer.
 It uses